lindera/lindera-py/README.md

 # Activate Python virtual environment
 % source .venv/bin/activate

-# Initialize lindera-py project
+# Initialize lindera-python project
 (.venv) % make init
 ```

-## Install lindera-py as a library in the virtual environment
+## Install lindera-python as a library in the virtual environment

 This command takes a long time because it builds a library that includes all the dictionaries.